 Clicking on Continue would redirect us to the Create Test window with the simulated actions script ready.
 We can name our test on this video and later we would need to click the Create Device button.

 Once we have successfully created a device, we would see the Test Scenario screen, where we can set the load curve type, which can differ based on the goals of the load test.
+The below image shows the load test curves that LoadView makes available for developers and performance testers.

-Conclusion: Load Testing WebSocket-based Applications
+Summary: Load Testing WebSocket-based Applications

 As we have seen through this article with innovative technologies like WebSockets, and the new challenges it addresses, there are a lot of operational issues developers might face when using WebSockets as their real-time solution.
 Load tests on these applications are a must and it helps us estimate the behavior of our real-time application under load.
 We also went through, step-by-step, on how to test a WebSocket-based application using LoadView, along with the EveryStep Web Recorder, which can be extremely helpful to uncover major problems inherent in the WebSocket architecture.